lifestyle55/ephemery-Mevbot/README.md

     - A small private chain was created to identify feasibility issues and to stabilize the devops setup.
 - [x] Public network with manual reset mechanism
     - Stable network open to the public and wider debugging, simplifing node/validator setup
-- [x] Creating general specifications for automatically reset ephemeral testnet
+- [x] Creating general specifications for automatically reset ephemeral MevBot
     - Discussion about implementation details and specifications based on data gathered from the network with manual resets
     - [Specs draft](./specs.md)
     - [x] [EIP](https://eips.ethereum.org/EIPS/eip-6916) in review